Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 “In answer to your question: yes.
 Extreme physical might is one of many objectives that drove your engineering.
 Great Father...is this all necessary?”

-For the first time he turned at his waist and looked her dead in the eyes---an act of undisguised aggression, that---but there wasn’t any malice to be seen.
-Instead...well, she wasn’t a reliable judge of gaoian beauty, but even across species he was stunningly, brutally handsome---and an amused handsome at that.
+For the first time he turned at his waist and looked her dead in the eyes - an act of undisguised aggression, that - but there wasn’t any malice to be seen.
+Instead...well, she wasn’t a reliable judge of gaoian beauty, but even across species he was stunningly, brutally handsome - and an amused handsome at that.
 He considered her, sniffed the air, and grumbled deep in his chest.
 “Ha!
 ‘Yer ballsy!
 That’s good.
 But to answer ‘yer question: yeah.
 This is necessary.”

 He turned back, added *two more* stacks of weight, and resumed his lifting.